apache/jena-site/source/getting_involved/__index.md

     git format-patch origin/trunk

-### IRC channel

-Some Jena developers hang out on #jena on irc.freenode.net.

 ### How Apache Software Foundation works

 To better understand how to get involved and how the Apache Software Foundation works we recommend you read: